GuideMarch 12, 2026By KwickOS Team10 min read

 Square offers a "Team Management" add-on, but it tracks hours and basic labor costs.
 It does not calculate commission by service type or allocate tips across technicians on the same ticket.
 Toast is a restaurant POS—it understands tables and courses, not technicians and service menus.
 Trying to force either system into a salon workflow means building workarounds on top of workarounds, and eventually reverting to the same manual spreadsheet process you were trying to escape.

 A nail salon is not a coffee shop.
 It is not a restaurant.
+(For a deeper dive into salon POS requirements, see our complete salon POS guide.)
 It is a service business with complex labor economics, and it deserves a system built for that reality.

 What Lisa Would Tell You Today